 I would give it 4.5 out of 5 stars.
 And that’s about one of the highest ratings I’ve ever given!

 I would hope that Cloudways starts providing more detailed onboarding tutorials for absolute beginners.
-And, of course, the thing I personally had trouble with – up-to-date documentation.
+And, of course, the thing I personally had trouble with was the documentation.

 We started using Cloudways about 8 months ago, primarily because we wanted to move away from shared hosting.
 We’ve been through a couple of shared hosting accounts before and though they keep things simpler, there’s a performance trade-off that was beginning to bother us – especially since Google started dropping hints about core web vitals and how that’ll affect search visibility.